 Theory and practice of sports journalism, including strategies for writing and broadcasting sports information.
 Study of ethics and professional standards.
 Junior standing required.
 Pre: 2024, 2034.
 (3H,3C)

 Examines communication theories, strategies and tactics that corporations use in their public relations efforts to reach and influence publics.
 Prepares students for "in-house" public relations work and familiarizes them with expectations of corporate clients.
 Introduces students to the important role communication plays within and between for-profit, nonprofit, and government institutions.
 Emphasis on the influence of corporate culture, ethics and values on communication styles.
 Pre: 2044.
 (3H,3C)

 Explores role of communication in corporate social responsibility.
 Emphasis on the ethical implications of communicating the need to generate profits with the need to ensure that corporate actions do not harm important stakeholders such as employees, investors, customers, and communities.
 Pre: 2044.
 (3H,3C)

 Variable credit course.
 X-grade allowed.

 Variable credit course.

 4014: MEDIA EFFECTS

 Impact of mass media on individuals and on society; methods for documentation of media effects; research about effects on various demographic groups such as children, elderly, and minorities; effects of advertising; effects of interactive and time shift technologies.
-Junior standing required.
-Pre: 2124.
+Senior standing required.
 (3H,3C)

 4024: COMMUNICATION LAW